Beyond Discontinuities: Cosmological WFCs and the Supersymmetric Orthogonal Grassmannian: Three-point super WFCs

-The integrand is helicity-neutral and in fact $(1\bar 1)=(2 \bar 2)$ on the support of the orthogonal condition.
-Recall that we can use $\xi_{i,-}^2$ to tag the presence of $J^+$ in the WFC.
+The integrand is helicity-neutral and $(1\bar 1)=(2 \bar 2)$ or the positive branch.
+Recall that we can use $\xi_{i,-}^2$ to tag the presence of $\bm J_0^{+}$ in the WFC.
 Thus we can organize the test function $T_2(\xi_{i,\pm}^I)$ in terms of their anticipated helicity configuration:

 with